Contents

 refreshed.

-Delete Category / Priority Type / Location
+Delete Category / Priority / Location

 - This command will delete the selected category, priority